syncfusion-content/maui-docs/MAUI/TreeMap/layouts.md

 ## Slice and dice vertical

 The `SliceAndDiceVertical` layout organizes data into vertical rectangles with a high aspect ratio and displays them sorted vertically.
-This layout will start to arrange each rectangle in a vertical direction and the size of the rectangle will be calculated based on the `PrimaryValuePath` property value.
+This layout will start to arrange each rectangle in a vertical direction, and the size of the rectangle will be calculated based on the `PrimaryValuePath` property value.

 {% tabs %}
 {% highlight XAML hl_lines="3" %}